ncatlab/nlab-content/pages/9/2/0/3/3029/content.md

 (b_1,k_1)(b_2,k_2) = (b_1b_2,\chi(b_1,b_2)[\psi(b_2)^{-1}(k_1)] k_2).
 \end{equation}

-According to this formula, *all the information about the multiplication is encoded in functions $\chi : B \times B \rightarrow Aut(K)$ and $\psi : B \rightarrow Aut(K)$, and we may forget about $\sigma$* at this point.
+According to this formula, *all the information about the multiplication is encoded in functions $\chi : B \times B \rightarrow K$ and $\psi : B \rightarrow Aut(K)$, and we may forget about $\sigma$* at this point.
 However, _not every pair $(\chi,\psi)$ will give some multiplication rule on $B \times K$_.
 Let $a,b,c \in B$,